Ayutthaya Historical Park, Thailand

 Bangkok to Ayutthaya by bus:

 Probably the easiest way to reach Ayutthaya is to catch a minivan from one of the many bus stations around Bangkok.
-You can buy tickets from most hotels and travel agents in and around Bangkok, however the easiest and cheapest way is to buy them online from 12goasia.com.
-Vans regularly depart from Mochit new van terminal to Ayutthaya at a cost of 90 Baht (£2.20) and takes approximately 2hrs.
+You can buy tickets from most hotels and travel agents in and around Bangkok.
+However the easiest and cheapest way is to buy them online from 12Goasia.com.
+Vans regularly depart from Mochit new van terminal to Ayutthaya at a cost of 90 Baht (£2.20) and take approximately 2 hrs.

 Bangkok to Ayutthaya by train:

-You can catch the train to Ayutthaya from Bangkok’s Hua Lampong station at a cost of around 60 Baht (£1.45) and takes around 2 hrs, however the trains in Thailand do not always follow the schedule with many taking much longer than advertised.
+You can catch the train to Ayutthaya from Bangkok’s Hua Lampong station at a cost of around 60 Baht (£1.45) and takes around 2 hrs; however the trains in Thailand do not always follow the schedule with many taking much longer than advertised.
 Although this route may be longer than the bus, the views from the train more than make up for any delays.
-You can buy tickets in advance from State railway of Thailand and also at the station on the day.
+You can buy tickets at the station on the day or even in advance using 12Goasia.
 Perhaps get the minivan there and opt for the train back to Bangkok?

 Ayutthaya by tour:

 If you don’t fancy taking the independent route to Ayutthaya, you can also take one of the many tours offered by hotels and tour operators.
 These tours can sometimes be long and tiresome and cost upwards of 1500 Baht each (£35) Some tours offer a boat trip back to Bangkok including lunch which maybe a preferred option for some, however you won’t have as much time to visit all the major sites.
 For the best value tours I recommend Get Your Guide.

 There are so many sites to visit around Ayutthaya Historical Park that you won’t be able to visit them all, so here’s my list of the best sites: